Current Training Grants

 Post-Baccalaureate Research Education Program (PREP)

-Objective of Grant: Post-baccalaureate Research Education Programs are funded by the NIH at selected universities around the United States with the goal of increasing the diversity of the biomedical research workforce, which in turn will be better equipped to address and reduce health disparities.
+Grant Objective: Post-baccalaureate Research Education Programs are funded by the NIH at selected universities across the United States to expand participation in the biomedical research workforce, ensuring it is well-equipped to address and reduce health disparities.

 Initiative for Maximizing Student Development Program (NIH/NIGMS)

-Objective of Grant: The goals of this program are to promote the participation of underrepresented groups in the biomedical sciences and prepare them for successful careers as research scientists.
+Grant Objective: The goals of this program are to encourage participation from groups historically less represented in the biomedical sciences and prepare them for successful careers as research scientists.

-Objective of Grant: The experimental toolkit available to contemporary scientists is extraordinary, permitting rapid experimentation with previously unknown precision and innovation.
+Grant Objective: The experimental toolkit available to contemporary scientists is extraordinary, permitting rapid experimentation with previously unknown precision and innovation.
 In essence, however, the principles that underlie scientific inquiry remain unchanged.
-Our new Ph.D. training program in Cellular, Biochemical and Molecular Sciences seeks to blend these foundational principles with state-of-the-art research and the opportunity to develop a breadth of skills and explore diverse career options.
+Our new Ph.D. training program in Cellular, Biochemical and Molecular Sciences seeks to blend these foundational principles with state-of-the-art research and the opportunity to develop a breadth of skills and explore various career options.
 The grant will support four first-year and four second-year students.

-Central to our new training program is the commitment to educate a diverse population of students to conduct science in a rigorous, reproducible, creative and ethical manner.
+Central to our new training program is the commitment to educating students from a wide range of backgrounds to conduct science in a rigorous, reproducible, creative, and ethical manner.
 Our curriculum will emphasize the ability to think critically, build and test models and hypotheses, and understand the essential principles of experimental design.
 Biomedical science is an empirical discipline, and our students must understand the strengths and limitations of contemporary and classical methodologies.
 The ability to critically analyze data is essential, as is competency with quantitative methods and statistical analysis.
-We want to ensure that our trainees can work effectively in diverse groups and are skilled at communicating with various audiences.
+We want to ensure that our trainees can work effectively in a range of group settings and are skilled at communicating with different audiences.
 In addition to coursework and a deep immersion in a research laboratory, our trainees will participate in two (out of four) enrichment tracks focused on Communication, Community Engagement and Advocacy, Education, and Innovation and Entrepreneurship.

 As they pursue their dissertation research, our studies will participate in various career development activities that introduce them to a breadth of future opportunities within and beyond academe.
 As a result, they will be truly prepared to make important contributions within the changing landscape of contemporary biomedical science.